My work is an exploration in function, form, texture, and color. My experience in ceramics, sculpture, and printmaking has led me to my current work.

-The work is decorated using ceramic underglazes and direct and indirect screen-printing techniques.
-Occasionally the imagery used in my decoration is subject based, but most often it is a repetitive pattern used as two-dimensional texture to enhance the smooth surfaces of the work.
+The work is decorated using ceramic underglazes and direct and indirect printmaking techniques.
+Occasionally imagery is used in my decoration and is subject based, but most often it is a repetitive pattern used as two-dimensional texture to enhance the smooth surfaces of the work.

 Go to the PROCESS page to learn more about my techniques.